gofr/secrets/content-format.md

 Empty sections are ignored.

-Each section can be either simple key-value metadata or CommonMark.
+Each section can either be key-value data used to define media content or CommonMark.

-## Metadata
+## Media

-The section is considered metadata if the first line is a key-value pair as defined below.
+The section is considered media if the first line is a key-value pair as defined below.
 Otherwise it is treated as CommonMark:

 * Key-value pairs are lines matching the following regular expression: `/^(?<key>[a-z0-9_]+): (?<value>.+)/`.
 * Lines matching `/^# /` are considered comments and are ignored.